Everything you need to know about the 2021 Met Gala

 Anna Wintour has co-chaired the gala since 1995, and carefully selects a handful of celebrity co-chairs to join her every year.

-This year’s co-chairs include Timothée Chalamet, Billie Eilish, Amanda Gorman, and Naomi Osaka, Tom Ford, and Adam Mosseri.
+This year’s co-chairs are Timothée Chalamet, Billie Eilish, Amanda Gorman, Naomi Osaka, Tom Ford, and Adam Mosseri.

+Past celebrity co-chairs include Beyoncé, Rihanna, Lady Gaga, Harry Styles, Taylor Swift, Katy Perry, Serena Williams, Donatella Versace, and Marc Jacobs.

 Fashion fans can watch all the red carpet action through Vogue’s official livestream, which will be hosted by Keke Palmer and Ilana Glazer.